Forbes releases its longest list of wealthiest people in the world, with 2,755 billionaires

 The third spot belongs to Bernard Arnault and his family, who have a net worth of $150 billion.
 Arnault oversees France-based fashion empire LVMH, which includes brands like Louis Vuitton and Sephora.

-Eight of the top 10 billionaires are from the U.S. – including Microsoft's Bill Gates (No. 4), Facebook's Mark Zuckerberg (No. 5), Berkshire Hathaway's Warren Buffet (6), Oracle's Larry Ellison (7), and Google's Larry Page (8) and Sergey Brin (9).
+Eight of the top 10 billionaires are from the U.S. — including Microsoft's Bill Gates (No. 4); Facebook's Mark Zuckerberg (5); Berkshire Hathaway's Warren Buffet (6); Oracle's Larry Ellison (7); and Google's Larry Page (8) and Sergey Brin (9).

 The tenth spot goes to Mukesh Ambani, who runs India's Reliance Industries, which has interests in petrochemicals, oil and gas, telecom and retail.
 Ambani has a net worth of $84.5 billion.

-The richest woman on the list is Francoise Bettencourt Meyers & family, who came in at #12.
+The richest woman on the list is Francoise Bettencourt Meyers & family, who came in at No. 12.
 Bettencourt Meyers is the granddaughter of the founder of L'Oreal and as the richest woman in the world has a worth of $73.6 billion.

 Other women on the list include Walmart's Alice Walton (17) and Mars' Jacqueline Mars (48), whose sisters Marijke, Pamela, Valerie and Victoria Mars also partly own the family's pet food and candy companies and share the 316th spot.